Quantum state purity versus average phonon number for characterization of mechanical oscillators in cavity optomechanics: Purity and thermal occupation of oscillators in Gaussian states

 The purity of the state $\hat{\rho}$ in Equation \eqref{eq:PurityThermal} is in other words inversely proportional to the square root of the determinant of the covariance matrix \cite{Paris2003PRA}.
-We note that beyond the paradigm of Gaussian states, $\bar{n}$ as defined in Equation \eqref{eq:BOccNum2} can also be viewed as a measure of deviation from a minimal uncertainty state.
+Equation \eqref{eq:BOccNum2} thus allows for obtaining the thermal occupation number, and thereby the purity, solely from observations of position and momentum fluctuations.
+We note that beyond the paradigm of Gaussian states, a quantity $\bar{n}$ {\it defined} according to Equation \eqref{eq:BOccNum2} is a measure of deviation from a minimal uncertainty state \cite{Ranfagni2022PRR}.